Curried Squash Soup with Crispy Sage

 roasted squash soup

 Sautéing the onion in a bit of butter helps soften and sweeten the flavour so it’s not too pungent.
 Then toss in the chopped apple and curry powder and cook for a few minutes.
-This step is important because it helps bring out the flavour of the curry powder and combine it with the apple and onion.
-You can use anywhere from 1/2 teaspoon to 2 teaspoons of curry powder, depending on how intense you want the flavour and if you want a bit of heat.
-For a vegan version of this recipe use olive oil instead of butter.
+This step is important because it helps bring out the flavour of the curry powder and prevents a grainy texture.
+You can use anywhere from 1 to 2 teaspoons of curry powder, depending on how intense you want the flavour.
+And don’t skip the apple, the sweetness perfectly compliments the squash and curry flavours.

 curried squash soup